10-3-pursuit/lab-github/questions.md

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
+According to Wiki; "Don't be evil"  is Google
 ```

 What English mathematician and writer is often regarded as the first computer programmer?